Driving in Singapore: Left turn or right turn at a red traffic light

 In Singapore, it is illegal to turn left during a red light.
-This rule, however, does not apply if a "Left Turn on Red" sign is present at the junction, allowing left-turning motorists to turn left, provided they stop before the stop line and give way to pedestrians and incoming traffic.
+This rule, however, does not apply if a "Left Turn on Red" sign is present at the junction, allowing left-turning motorists to turn left, provided they stop before the stop line and give way to pedestrians and incoming traffic, although such intersections have been reducing in number and are now a rarity, owing to road safety concerns.

 It is illegal to turn right during a red light in Singapore.

 Right turns are permissible only when one's lane has the green light signal or green turning arrow (right after a red light) into the opposing traffic lane, travelling in the opposite direction, is clear and favourable to execute a right turn.
 However, at some traffic lights of busier intersections, full red-amber-green arrow lamps (the outline of a right-pointing arrow) are installed beside a normal traffic lamp.
 This is to indicate that only when the green light arrow signal appears that motorists can proceed to make a turn.
 Otherwise at other times such as during red or amber light arrow signal, or when the coast is clear, motorists cannot make a discretionary right turn.

 These rules in Singapore are similar to many countries that employ left-hand traffic, and unlike countries which permit turns on red.